openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 111: Temperature Threshold

 Temperature Threshold
-Set the threshold of the temperature for your sensor

-1 = 0.1 degree Celsius, 500 = 50 degrees Celsius
+<p&gtSet the threshold of the temperature for your sensor</p&gt <p&gt1 = 0.1 degree Celsius, 500 = 50 degrees Celsius</p&gt
 Values in the range 1 to 500 may be set.

 The manufacturer defined default value is ```10```.